Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/2025-10-28-Attacker-Heatmap.md

 ## Detection Engineering Lifecycle

-detection begins by collecting and centralizing logs from endpoints, servers, networks, cloud services and applications.
+Detection begins by collecting and centralizing logs from endpoints, servers, networks, cloud services and applications.

 Security teams begin by identifying and prioritizing threats that matter most to their organization.
 They often use frameworks like MITRE ATT&CK to map out attacker techniques and understand how these behaviors might appear in their environment.